cartesi/rollups/.github/ISSUE_TEMPLATE/smart-contract-audit.md

 ---
-name: Smart Contract Audit
+name: 🔍 Smart contract audit
-about: Template for auditing smart contracts
+about: Detect vulnerabilities in smart contracts
 title: ''
-labels: ''
+labels: onchain
 assignees: ''
 ---

-## Vulnerabilities
+## 🚩 Vulnerabilities

 Listed below are some well documented vulnerabilities that affect smart contracts.
 You can find many others from the list of references.